TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

-We have designed four heuristics to identify cases where expert modellers might experiment with tabulation to improve the performance of a model.
+We have designed four heuristics for TabID to identify cases where expert modellers might experiment with tabulation to improve the performance of a model.
 The heuristics operate on the AST, identifying AST nodes that are candidates for tabulation.
-The heuristics are applied somewhat differently for top-level constraints, nested Boolean expressions, and integer expressions, and we describe each of these cases in sections \ref{sec:heur-toplevel} to \ref{sub:nested-int} below.
+The heuristics are applied somewhat differently for top-level constraints, nested Boolean expressions, and integer expressions, and we describe these cases in \Cref{sec:heur-toplevel} below.
 First we describe the types of changes tabulation can make to the AST.

 Note that the heuristics to identify promising subproblems do not take account of the size of the resulting table, nor the work required to generate it.
 The heuristics can and frequently do identify candidates that would be impractical to tabulate.
 Progress checks (described in \Cref{sec:tabulation}) allow tabulation to be abandoned early and play an important role in avoiding overhead.